 Pets and vacations don’t always go hand in hand.
-Leaving your precious bundle of hairiness with a pet sitter or in kennels for a week is one thing, but for extended trips or multiple times a year, it’s just not fair (for both you and your dog!).
-One of the reasons you got a dog in the first place was so you could have adventures together, so that’s why camping with dogs is the perfect solution.
+Leaving your precious bundle of hairiness with a pet sitter or in kennels for a week is one thing.
+For extended trips or multiple times a year, however, it’s just not fair (for both you and your dog!).
+One of the reasons you got a dog in the first place was so you could have adventures together, right?
+So, camping with dogs is the perfect solution.

-To make sure you and your pup are as prepared as possible for an awesome time camping together, you’ll need some camping dog supplies and gear to add to your own camping checklist.
-And you’ll need to ask yourself a few truths about your puppy pal to make sure camping with dogs is for you.
+To make sure you and your pup are well prepared for an awesome time camping together, you’ll need some camping dog supplies.
+Plus, there’s a whole bunch of dog camping gear to add to your own camping checklist.
+But the most important thing you’ll need to do is be honest about your pup and whether it will be a good match for the camping world.
+You’ll need to ask yourself a few truths about your puppy pal to make sure camping with dogs is something you should pursue.

-In this ultimate guide to camping with dogs, you’ll find everything you need to know to ensure you get a great vacation with your dog that you’ll both love and remember forever.
+In our ultimate guide to camping with dogs, you’ll find everything you need to know to ensure you get a great vacation with your dog that you’ll both love and remember forever.

 Why camping with dogs is so much fun